Jane Porter (English novelist): Life

 Jane Porter was born in Durham, England, the third of five children of the Irishman William Porter and Jane Blenkinsop Porter of Durham.
 Tall and beautiful as she grew up, young Jane Porter's grave air earned her the nickname La Penserosa after John Milton's poem Il Penseroso.
 After her father's death, Jane's family moved to Edinburgh, where she studied at a charity school under the schoolmaster George Fulton.
 Her family was acquainted with Sir Walter Scott.
 After stints in Durham and Ireland, the Porter family moved to London in the 1790s, where the sisters entered a circle of famous and future-famous actors, artists, and literary women, including Elizabeth Inchbald, Anna Laetitia Barbauld, Hannah More, Elizabeth Hamilton, Selina Davenport, Elizabeth Benger and Mrs Champion de Crespigny.

 Porter's siblings also achieved great fame.
 Her sister Anna Maria Porter was a bestselling and prolific novelist.
 Her brother Sir Robert Ker Porter became a celebrated panoramic painter.

 She died in Bristol at the age of 74.

 Works

 Porter is seen to have "crafted and pioneered many of the narrative tools most commonly associated with both the national tale and the historical novel," though her claims in her lifetime to have done so were often ridiculed and dismissed.
 Her 1810 work The Scottish Chiefs, about William Wallace, one of the earliest examples of the historical novel, was very successful.
 The French version was banned by Napoleon.
 It was said to have influenced Scott and other writers and has remained popular with Scottish children.
 The Pastor's Fireside (1817) was a story set in the 18th century about the later members of the House of Stuart.
-Though one of the most popular writers of her time, the profligacy and financial indecisions of her brothers kept her very poor, as she and Anna Maria were constantly obliged to use their incomes to pay off their brothers' debts.
+Though one of the most popular writers of her time, the profligacy and poor financial decisions of her brothers kept her destitute, as she and Anna Maria were constantly obliged to use their incomes to pay off their brothers' debts.